btoll/benjamintoll.com/content/post/tcpip_basics.md

 +++

 I've recently been doing a lot of research into port scanning, packet sniffing and other useful network debugging processes, so I've been brushing up on my understanding of TCP/IP (Transmission Control Protocol/Internet Protocol).
-Most of the text here serves as crib notes I took as I was re-reading portions of the excellent [TCP/IP Illustrated] by W. Richard Stevens.
+Most of the text here serves as crib notes I took as I was re-reading portions of the excellent [TCP/IP Illustrated] by [W. Richard Stevens].
 All the images are taken from his book.

 ## TCP/IP Protocol Suite